Explore this content with AI:

 Before you start setting up, make sure you have these things:

 - A Meta Business Manager profile.
-For more information check out Beginner’s guide on Instagram ads!
+For more information, check out the Beginner’s Guide on Instagram ads!

 - Your Facebook page is linked to your Instagram account.